 - How does plastic pollution affect marine life?

 - What can we do to help with plastic pollution?

 Where does plastic pollution come from?

-And a lot of this rubbish comes from single-use plastics.
+A lot of this rubbish comes from single-use plastics.
 Straws, bottles, bags, crisp packets, stirrers, coffee cups, yogurt pots – the list goes on.
-A huge proportion of our waste comes from plastics that we use just once, and then throw it away.
+A huge proportion of our waste comes from plastics that we use just once and then throw it away.
 Sometimes we put it in the bin, but sometimes we don’t, and it works its way into our seas.
 These single-use items are also notoriously hard to recycle.

 There’s now so much rubbish in our seas that it’s clumping together to form vast floating garbage patches all over the world.
 Take the Great Pacific Garbage Patch (GPGP) for example.
 This floating mass of waste between Hawaii and California is the world’s largest and contains around 80,000 tonnes of plastic, or 500 jumbo jets worth.

 Plastic pollution from our rivers

 80% of plastic rubbish flows into the sea from our rivers.
 According to a recent report from Earthwatch Europe and Plastic Oceans UK, plastic drinks bottles were the biggest offender, representing a whopping 14% of the identifiable plastic waste in the European freshwaters.
 Food wrappers and takeaway cups were also particularly prevalent, with 12% and 6% respectively.
 All of these are single-use and non-recyclable.